tshauck/gcgc/docs/index.md

 # Homepage

-GCGC is a package written in Python to facilitate feature pre-processing for biological sequences.
+GCGC is a package written in Python for pre-processing for biological sequences.
 Think of it like a Natural Language Processing pre-processing toolkit with design choices oriented towards the differences the sequences found in natural language vs biology.

-There are two main points of entry to GCGC.
-First, it can be imported as a Python package, and, second, used as a command line tool for specific types of transformations.
-In this case, the ideas is for the tools to be integrated into a larger processing pipeline.
+GCGC has two main points of entry.
+First, imported as a Python package, and, second, used as a command line tool for specific types of transformations.
+In this case, the ideas is to integrate GCGC into a larger data processing pipeline.

+!!! warning
+    GCGC is alpha grade software.

 ## Installation

-GCGC can be installed via pip:
+Install GCGC via pip:

 ```bash
 $ pip install gcgc